History of the Jews in Jamaica

 The history of the Jews in Jamaica predominantly dates back to migrants from Spain and Portugal.
 Starting in 1509, many Jews began fleeing from Spain because of the persecution of the Holy Inquisition.
+By 1611, the Island of Jamaica had reached an estimated population of 2,500 people.
 When the English captured Jamaica from Spain in 1655, the Jews who were living as conversos began to practice Judaism openly.
-By 1611, the Island of Jamaica had reached an estimated population of 2,500 people.